unioslo/evalg-frontend/README.md

 3. Create appropriate database definitions: `docker exec -it evalg_evalg_1 flask db migrate`
 4. Apply said definitions: `docker exec -it evalg_evalg_1 flask db upgrade`

+You can also `docker exec -it evalg_evalg_1 flask db downgrade base` to empty the database.

 ### Alembic migration scripts
 Alembic is used to upgrade the database on changes of the data model.
 Migration data resides in the folder `evalg/migrations`, and can be generated with the